Pula Arena — Roman Amphitheatre

 About Pula

-The city's most famous landmark, the Roman Amphitheatre, dominates the skyline and serves as a powerful reminder of Pula's ancient past.
-At the same time, Pula feels youthful and laid-back, with lively cafés, beaches, and a strong cultural scene.
-Combining history, sea, and modern lifestyle, Pula offers a unique travel experience that blends the ancient with the contemporary.
+The city's most famous landmark, the Roman amphitheatre, dominates the skyline and serves as a powerful reminder of Pula's ancient past.
+At the same time, Pula feels youthful and laid-back, with lively cafés, beaches and a strong cultural scene.
+Combining history, sea and modern lifestyle, Pula offers a travel experience that blends the ancient with the contemporary.

 A Living Roman City